EdJones/Teen-Literacy-Matters/README.md

 ### Features
 * Made with [NativeScript](https://features.apmreports.org/sold-a-story/), the open source, cross-platform framework for mobile apps.
 * Designed to offer one ten-hour course
-* Designed to be used with Ohio's unique [Credit Flexibility option](https://education.ohio.gov/Topics/Ohio-Education-Options/Credit-Flexibility-Plan) to organically grow a new, highest quality Industry Credential.
+* Designed to be used with new education freedom laws (including Learn Everywhere in a number of states, or Ohio's unique [Credit Flexibility option](https://education.ohio.gov/Topics/Ohio-Education-Options/Credit-Flexibility-Plan)) to organically grow a new, highest quality Industry Credential.

 ### Try it now